This section of PALawHelp.org has information and resources about Domestic Violence and Protection From Abuse issues in Pennsylvania.

 Court Forms for use in the Westmoreland County Courts.

-Westmoreland County Protection from Abuse Orders
+Westmoreland County: Frequently Asked Questions - Protection from Abuse Orders

 Information about Protection From Abuse Laws and the the process for getting a protective order in Westmoreland County.